South East Texas, 2020

-Long long ago, in 2020 BC (Before Covid), I was about to take a trip to Texas to meet up with Eastern Spotted Skunk researchers near Houston.
+Long long ago, in 2020 BC (Before Covid), I was about to take a trip to Texas to meet up with Plains Spotted Skunk researchers near Houston.
 I cancelled the trip at the very last moment just as the pandemic was getting real in New York.
 I spent the next 9 months wishing I hadn’t.
 The project kept running, the skunks kept coming but visiting was Covid-complicated.

 I finally got down there late last year.

 I travelled with Jose Gabriel Martinez (of Nicaragua fame).
 This was partly a humanitarian trip: Jose had been showing frightening signs of developing an interest in birding and an intervention was needed.